 These companies sell themselves as marketing for your restaurant, but in the end, their clients are not yours and they place you in direct competition with other restaurants.
 They charge their clients a delivery fee and negotiate a part of your food cost depending on your volume.
 Why are restaurants giving away their margins to middlemen?

 The answer depends on the demand your food business has for delivery, as well as how much time you have to put into your delivery plan.
-In regards to your menu, if you cater to a specific lifestyle niche (vegetarian, organic, kosher, X Diet, family dinners, gluten or dairy free, etc), you can create sticky customers that order from you 3+ times per week.
+In regards to your menu, if you cater to a specific lifestyle niche (vegetarian, organic, kosher, X Diet, family dinners, gluten or dairy free, etc), you can create sticky customers that order from you multiple times per week.
 In that case, it would make more sense to have your delivery in-house.
 If you don’t have the time or demand for delivery, you can at least save money by using a restaurant delivery system integrated with your POS.

 As restaurant owners, we need to understand what the shift is and be able to cater to the market.
 Let’s stop giving our margins away to others.
 It is time for us to boost our margins and understand what our customers want.
-Maybe you can even create a lifestyle menu from your current menu without changing a thing.

 3. What’s the best way to get food from my restaurant to my customers?